 (3) The school becomes a member of the system on the day specified in the notice.

-172. Withdrawal of a school from a school system
+172. School in school system may withdraw from system

 (1) The person or body of persons that has the ownership of a school that is a member of a school system may give notice to the Minister that the school wishes to withdraw from the system and apply for registration as a non-system school.